 The Bachelor of Dental Surgery (BDS) is a five-year undergraduate program which encompasses all areas of dental practice, with a special focus on tropical, rural and Indigenous dentistry.The course integrates basic sciences and preventive oral health strategies.There is exposure to clinical practice from first year, where students undertake two weeks of observation in private dental practices.From second year there is an increasing proportion of the curriculum dedicated to the acquisition of clinical skills.In final year students will undertake clinical placements in Queensland Health dental facilities throughout northern Queensland.

-The JCU School of Medicine and Dentistry is committed to the advancement of medical education and research relevant to the communities of northern Australia.
+Medicine and Dentistry is committed to the advancement of medical education and research relevant to the communities of northern Australia.
 It aims to offer educational and research excellence, relevant to the communities of northern Australia and countries in the region.

-The School of Medicine and Dentistry at JCU was not an overnight development.
+Medicine and Dentistry at JCU was not an overnight development.
 Northern Queensland has a long and distinguished history of health research and education - going back to the establishment of the Australian Institute of Tropical Medicine (AITM) in 1910.
 It was the first Australian institute dedicated solely to medical research and predated the Walter and Eliza Hall Institute by six years.
 Led by Dr Anton Breinl (and later Sir Raphael Cilento among others) the AITM contributed important early work in tropical medicine and biochemistry and graduated its first Diploma of Tropical Medicine and Hygiene class in 1926.
 Townsville was later the base for management of malaria control for the allied forces during the Second World War.

 The University College of Townsville was founded in 1961 and later was established as the James Cook University in 1970.
 There had been substantial community pressure to establish a northern Queensland medical school through the 1960s and this featured in the original plan for the JCU campus.